SynthJuice/terminal-game-rust/README.md

 # terminal-game-rust
 Just a simple game in the terminal I am working on, specifically to learn Rust, as I have previously been using Java/C.
+Code is messy and bad; You probably shouldn't reuse any of it.

-Code has been pushed to GitHub, as bugs in various different terminals, seem to malfunction when rendering certain unicodes and colors on the same line.
+Code has been pushed to GitHub, as various different terminals, seem to malfunction when rendering certain unicodes and colors on the same line.